GeospatialResearch/Digital-Twins/README.md

 ## Setup for developers

+### Setup IDE working directory.
+This is different for every IDE, but **for the application to run you must set your IDE working directory to the root folder of the project.**
+Otherwise it may cause `ModuleNotFound` or other errors.

 ### Run single Docker service e.g. database
 To run only one isolated service (services defined in `docker-compose.yml`) use the following command:
 `docker-compose up --build [-d] [SERVICES]`